deeheber/websockets/README.md

 3. `cd src/frontend/src` && `npm install` && `npm start`
 4. Open browser console
 5. Add and remove items from the s3 bucket via the AWS console and see the messages in your browser console
+6. Can also hit the 'send message' button in the web UI to send a message and get an echoed response
+7. Open up the frontend on multiple browsers and/or use `wscat` in on the command line and see the messages broadcast to all clients

 ## Additional resources
 - [AWS example app](https://github.com/aws-samples/simple-websockets-chat-app)